muratk5n/thirdwave/en/README.md

 ---

-The claim is BW III will create a new commodity based Asian money - the new major currency.
+The claim is BW III will create a new commodity based Asian currency - replacing the dollar-based system.

 Pozsar: "If we are right, and if this is a “crisis of commodities” – a 2008 of sorts thematically, if not in terms of size or severity – who